ViratVignesh/Capstone-Project---Batch-12/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Note
-You need to run the sql file before executing the frontend and backend
+You need to run the sql file after executing the frontend and backend

 ## Screenshots